NCIP/gdc-docs/docs/API/Users_Guide/Python_Examples.md

 ### Complex Filters

-The following example utilizes the `and` operator in the filter to returns information about RNA-Seq BAM files that originate from lung cancer patients.
+The following example uses the `and` operator in the filter to returns information about files that 1) come from RNA-Seq, 2) downloadable in BAM format, and 3) originate from lung cancer patients.
 Note that these three filters are nested within a list in the highest level `content` key.

 ```TXT
 Choose the Python tab to view script.